Bullet Jalosjos

-Seth Frederick Pal Jalosjos (born September 11, 1979), known as Bullet Jalosjos, is a Filipino businessman and politician from the province of Zamboanga del Norte, who served as mayor of Dapitan from 2022 to 2025.
+Seth Frederick Pal Jalosjos (born September 11, 1979), known as Bullet Jalosjos, is a Filipino businessman and politician from the province of Zamboanga del Norte, who served as 11th mayor of Dapitan from 2022 to 2025.

 Family and personal life

 He is the son of former First District Congressman Romeo G. Jalosjos, the half-brother of Congressman Romeo "Jonjon" Jalosjos Jr., the brother of TV host (and former mayor of Baliangao, Misamis Occidental) Svetlana "Lana" Jalosjos-de Leon, and a nephew of Rosalina Jalosjos.

 Outside of political life, he is a drummer, a sports enthusiast, a farmer, and a businessman.
-He was once romantically linked to former actress and model Nancy Castiglione and also has a long time friendship with fellow Nacionalista Party politicians and an executives of AMBS' All TV Mark Villar.
+He was once romantically linked to former actress and model Nancy Castiglione and also has a longtime friendship with fellow Nacionalista Party politicians and an executives of AMBS' All TV Mark Villar.

 Business career

 Apart from other business ventures within his family, Jalosjos also serves as Chief Financial Officer of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.